cabalmail/cabal-infra/README.md

 Moreover, I can easily identify where the leak came from.
 When I start getting phishing email from a friend, I warn that friend that their account has been compromised.
 And while I'm at it, I give them a new address with which to contact me.
 I can confidently identify which friend was affected, even if the phisher spoofs the From: address, as long as I have been careful to give each friend their own unique address at which to contact me.

-You _could_ use a CabalMail system along with client-side spam filters, but I recommend against it.
+You _could_ use a Cabalmail system along with client-side spam filters, but I recommend against it.
 Client-side spam filters process mail only after your servers have received and processed it.
 This hides the spam from you at the cost of gradually (or not-so-gradually) increasing the load on your infrastructure.
 By making your spam visible, you can easily intercede to reduce load on your infrastructure and keep humming along with small machines.
 Also, you eliminate false positives; never again will important mail be misidentified as junk.

 ## Use Case

-Admitedly, CabalMail serves a specialized use case, which is definitely not for everyone.
-(With Google offering free mail with included spam filters, maybe CabalMail isn't for *anyone*.)
+Admitedly, Cabalmail serves a specialized use case, which is definitely not for everyone.
+(With Google offering free mail with included spam filters, maybe Cabalmail isn't for *anyone*.)

-To get the benefits of a CabalMail system, you must get used to creating a new email address *each and every time you provide your contact information to a third party.* The administrative interface makes this easy, but it _is_ an additional step.
+To get the benefits of a Cabalmail system, you must get used to creating a new email address *each and every time you provide your contact information to a third party.* The administrative interface makes this easy, but it _is_ an additional step.

 When I create a new address, I always leave it active until any of the following happen: